 Visual Arts Program

 The HCA Visual Arts program welcomes students of all ages and abilities.
-Led by Director Sarah Alexander, the program provides a welcoming environment where students can discover, explore, and master artistic concepts through a variety of mediums.
+The program provides a welcoming environment where students can discover, explore, and master artistic concepts through a variety of mediums.

 Exploration courses are designed to let individuals discover different mediums and set personal goals to achieve at their own pace.
 Courses and workshops are a balance of skill-building and fun.
 For the more serious student, the program provides courses that cover foundational and advanced techniques.
 Students build a portfolio of work and receive guidance and mentorship to set them up for ongoing success in their artistic journey.